AYUSHs799/es335-assignment1/README.md

 4. Calculate the correlation matrix of the features obtained by TSFEL and provided in the dataset.
 Identify the features that are highly correlated with each other.
 Are there any redundant features? **[1 marks]**

-## Task : Decision Trees for Human Activity Recognition [6 marks]
+## Task 2 : Decision Trees for Human Activity Recognition [6 marks]

 ### Questions

 1. Use Sklearn Library to train Decision Tress.
     * Train a decision tree model using the raw accelerometer data.
-Report the accuracy and confusion matrix of the model.
+Report the accuracy, precision, recall and confusion matrix of the model.
     * Train a decision tree model using the features obtained by TSFEL.
-Report the accuracy and confusion matrix of the model.
+Report the accuracy, precision, recall and confusion matrix of the model.
     * Train a decision tree model using the features provided in the dataset.
-Report the accuracy and confusion matrix of the model.
+Report the accuracy, precision, recall and confusion matrix of the model.
     * Compare the results of the three models.
 Which model do you think is better? **[3 marks]**
 4. Train Decision Tree with varrying depths (2-8) using all above 3 methods.
 Plot the accuracy of the model on test data vs the depth of the tree. **[2 marks]**
 5. Are there any participants/ activitivies where the Model performace is bad?
 If Yes, Why? **[1 mark]**

-## Task : Prompt Engineering for Large Language Models (LLMs) [5 marks]
+## Task 3 : Prompt Engineering for Large Language Models (LLMs) [5 marks]

 ### Zero-shot and Few Shot Prompting :
 Zero-shot prompting involves providing a language model with a prompt or a set of instructions that allows it to generate text or perform a task without any explicit training data or labeled examples.
 The model is expected to generate high-quality text or perform the task accurately based solely on the prompt and its internal knowledge.